harry-olabs/avi-hub/.github/pull_request_templates.md

 ## What does this PR do
-This PR is basically for the template of the dashboard using only html and css
+This PR is basically for the template dashboard using only html and css

 ### screenshots
 This is how the template dashboard looks like